Quartzzzz/simple_crypto/README.md

-# Simple Crypto
+# Codex
-This a simple crypto using basic algorithms
+This a high-level crypting solution.

+Encrypt or decrypt messages using cutting-edge algorithms.